peter9825/pokedex-application/README.md

 - bootstrap

-Instructions to run the program:
+# Running the Application

+- clone the repository: git clone <repository-url>

-Install necearry packages: node-fetch, path, express, sqlite3, cors, bootstrap.
+- Install necearry packages: node-fetch, path, express, sqlite3, cors, bootstrap.
   Ensure node and npm are installed and up to date.

-open a new terminal and move to the project root directry. once in the root directory, start the server by running node server.js in the terminal.
+- open a new terminal and move to the project root directry. once in the root directory, start the server by running node server.js in the terminal.

-Next, open a another new terminal, in the same directory run the command: npm start.
+- Next, open a another new terminal, in the same directory run the command: npm start.
   The webpage will load automatically from this point.

-once finished, use control c in each terminal to close out of the program.
+- once finished, use control c in each terminal to close out of the program.